British Rail Class 37: Axle load

 The Class 37 has a relatively low axle loading for its size and power.
-With the withdrawal of most of the smaller types of diesel locomotive, this left it as the only mainline type available in significant numbers for lines with weight restrictions, and for a number of years 37s handled almost all locomotive-hauled services on the West Highland Line, the lines north of Inverness (Far North Line) and in parts of Wales.
+With the withdrawal of most of the smaller types of diesel locomotive, this left it as the only mainline type available in significant numbers for lines with weight restrictions, and for a number of years 37s handled almost all locomotive-hauled services on the West Highland Line, the lines north of Inverness (the Far North and Kyle lines) and in parts of Wales.
 The Class 37 has Route Availability 5 and this is one of the main reasons it is still in use on the network.
 Note that class 37/7 and 37/9 have an RA of 7 due to their extra ballast weights.

 Regional variations

 There are several differences between particular locomotives, some of them easily seen.
 Western Region Class 37s can be identified by 'cow horns' around halfway up on the outer edge of each end of the lamp brackets.
 When British Railways took over from the Great Western Railway the use of Great Western lamps continued.
 Their brackets used an L-shaped upright that was parallel to the direction of travel, unlike the other regions which used transverse brackets.

+From the late 1970s some Western Region Class 37s were fitted with additional brackets on the nose to mount an additional headlight for use on the Heart of Wales line.

 Another difference between the regions is by the nose end headcodes.
 Lower-numbered, split-box Class 37s were allocated to northern England and east Anglia; centre-box locomotives were almost all allocated to Wales and the south west.
 After locomotives were transferred between pools in the 1980s they tended to stray from their original depots.

 Regional decorations included the Highland (Inverness) Stag, the Cockney Sparrow (Stratford) the Cornish lizard (St Blazey) and Eastfield Highland Terrier.
 All the Cardiff Canton Class 37/4s received Celtic Dragons below the driver's window whilst in large logo blue.
 Some Scottish locomotives were later fitted with small Saltire flags by their TOPS data panels or on their noses in a similar fashion to the HAA hoppers allocated to Scottish power stations.